gotchoices/ChipNet/doc/transaction.md

 <p align="center"><img src="figures/promise-start.png" width="500" title="Promise initiation"></p>

-* Originator adds promise and sends in both directions
+* Originator adds own promise signature and sends in both directions

     * Each node also adds own promise and forwards

 * If a node gets promises from both directions, will have all promise votes.
-Promise phase complete (convergence node)
+This is the convergence node, and the promise phase is complete

 <p align="center"><img src="figures/promise-end.png" width="500" title="Promise meeting at convergence node"></p>

-* If node receives incomplete promises, and timeout before sign, don't promise, add "pre-promise void" (PPV) signature instead and send in both directions.
+* If a node receives incomplete promises, and the timeout is past before signing a and forwarding, don't promise, add "pre-promise void" (PPV) signature instead and send in both directions.

 ## Commit Phase